 Future Planning For Children With Disabilities And Additional Needs

 It’s easy for life to get busy and become hectic and with that comes the temptation of focusing on the here and now and losing sight of the future.
-Despite this being important, it’s also crucial to plan ahead – what if we lose a loved one?
-What if they lose mental capacity?
+Despite this being important, it’s also crucial to plan ahead – what if you were to pass away?
+What if you lost mental capacity?
 We refer to this process as “Estate Planning”.
 As surprising as it may seem, it can be a positive experience, giving you reassurance that you have done as much as you possibly can to set your loved ones up for a secure future.

 In this article, we set out our five top tips on how to make the most of the Estate Planning process, especially when you need to provide for a child or other relative who has a disability or other additional needs (such as those which may result from an HIE event).